manav-harsana/smpkg/README.md

 - Auto Fetch Updates for script
 - Option to enable/disable FOSS/Non-FOSS Repositories
 - Smaller commands
-- Custom scripts for each app (This means that now even more different kinds of packages can be published)
+- Option to add/create custom repositories
-- A New name!
+- A dedicated Configuration Scheme
-- A New logo!
+- Enabling Custom Script based installation for each package hence a wider range of software support.
 - Better Optimised codebase
 - Many Many more apps/packages in the repositories
 - Android Support
-- And more!
+- Switch between Android/Windows mode

 ## What
 this is a script entirely written in python which provides a GNU/Linux Package manager like functionality to Android and Windows.
 Current builds are in very early stages and only support Windows packages.